Understanding the Gender of Croatian Nouns for English Speakers

 What is Gender in Croatian Nouns?

 In Croatian, every noun has a gender: masculine, feminine, or neuter.
-This gender affects how the noun behaves in sentences, including which adjectives and verbs agree with it.
+This gender affects how the noun behaves in sentences, including adjective agreement and verb forms.
 Unlike English, where gender is mostly natural (based on living beings), Croatian assigns gender to all nouns, including inanimate objects.

 The Three Genders in Croatian